tradium-app/paper-trading-api/README.md

 - `db.articles.remove({title: 'new title'})` --to remove all articles with title = 'new title'
 - `db.articles.update({_id:{$exists:true}}, { $set: {createdDate: '2019-01-01'}}, {multi: true})` --to update multiple articles with createdDate = '2019-01-01'

+## Some helpful commands
+1. Run `kill-port 4000` to kill process in port 4000. kill-port is a npm module